Wesxdz/kahlo-yawn/_posts/time.md

   url: '/assets/blog/time/clean_code_cozy_life.jpg'
 ---

-Yes, Computer Fantasy is developing *another* product line. import time to read about *Clean Code Cozy Life*.
+Yes, Computer Fantasy is pretending to have the organizational capacity to develop *another* product line —escapism to try and actualize the Will to Survive though my depth of field blurs and my camera shakes. import time to read about *Clean Code Cozy Life*.

 ### **Code Rug**